ashishj-1/Wanderlust/README.md

 | POST   | `/listings/:id/reviews`      | Add a review      |
 | DELETE | `/listings/:id/reviews/:rid` | Delete a review   |

-> Optional: Attach a Postman collection in the repo for testing ease.

 ---

 # 📍 Mapbox Integration